 - Drizzle olive oil over it and some crushed garlic.
 Leave the dough in a warm place to rise again for 30 minutes.

 - Bake the Focaccia Bread: The best part!
-Bake the dough on the middle rack in the oven for 10 minutes at 200°C/ 392°F, until it is golden on top.
-Let it cool, add more oil if you’d like, cut into squares and enjoy!
+Bake the dough on the middle rack in the oven for 40 minutes at 200°C/ 392°F until golden.
+Let it cool, add more oil if you’d like, cut it into squares and enjoy!

 What other toppings can I add?

 There are so many options!
-Here are 35+ of my favorites:
+Here are 35+ of my favourites:

 - Apple Slices